 NATURE IMMERSION PROGRAM

-The Nature Immersion Program (NIP) seamlessly delivers Thorne’s in-school, after school, field trip, and summer camp programs to youth at low income and culturally diverse schools.
-The program provides all students at a school with between 27 and 225 hours of Thorne’s unique brand of hands-on environmental education programming during first through fifth grade.
+The Nature Immersion Program seamlessly delivers Thorne’s in-school, after school, field trip, and summer camp programs to youth at low income and culturally diverse schools.
+The program provides all students at a school with between 27 and 225 hours of Thorne’s unique brand of hands-on environmental education programming during 1st through 5th grade.
+UPDATE: In response to COVID-19 school closures, Thorne has shifted all School Programs for the Fall of 2020 to meet the emergent needs of our community.
+Thank you for your support of and interest in connecting youth to nature!

 Our community’s lowest income and Latino youth have less access to nature and the outdoors, and therefore do not receive the many benefits provided by nature and time spent outdoors, including improved academic achievement and physical, social, and emotional well-being.
 To address this challenge, Thorne offers the Nature Immersion Program at low-income and culturally diverse Boulder County schools.
 All students at participating schools receive a 3-visit Thorne In-School Program and 2nd graders also participate in Thorne’s day-long Field Trip Program.
 Students who enjoy the In-School and Field Trip Programs have the opportunity to further their learning with Thorne by opting into a twelve-week After School Program (free of charge to 48 students at each school each year) and/or week-long Summer Camp (free of charge to 24 students at each school each year).
 Throughout grades 1-5, each student at a participating school will receive a minimum of 23 hours of Thorne programming and students who opt into all of the optional programming will have the opportunity to receive 221 hours of Thorne programming.